-CLASS: II M.Sc MB COURSE NAME: MEDICAL MYCOLOGY AND PARASITOLOGY COURSE CODE: 17MBP303 UNIT: V BATCH-2017-2019
+CLASS: II M.Sc MB COURSE NAME: MEDICAL MYCOLOGY AND PARASITOLOGY COURSE CODE: 18MBP303 UNIT: V BATCH-2018-2020

-15,000 infective bites per person.
+When a mosquito with infective larvae in its proboscis feeds on a person, the larvae get deposited, usually in pairs, on the skin near the puncture site.
+The larvae enter through the puncture wound or penetrate the skin by themselves.
+The infective dose for man is not known, but many larvae fail to penetrate the skin by themselves and many more are destroyed in the tissues by immunological and other defence mechanisms.
+A very large number of infected mosquito bites are required to ensure transmission to man, perhaps as many as 15,000 infective bites per person.
 After penetrating the skin, the third-stage larvae enter the lymphatic vessels and are carried usually to abdominal or inguinal lymph nodes, where they develop into adult forms.
 There is no multiplication at this stage and only one adult develops from one larva male or female.
 They become sexually mature in about 6 months and mate.
 The gravid female worm releases large numbers of microfilariae, as many as 50.000 per day.
 They pass through the thoracic duct and pulmonary capillaries to the peripheral circulation.